 Oh!
 Don’t forget to turn off the heat under the skillet when you are done with it.

-But since we decided to share this decadent meal with our sons, I sliced the strips again cross-wise to make bite sized pieces.
+Since we decided to share this Cajun chicken fettucine Alfredo with our sons, I sliced the strips again cross-wise to make bite sized pieces.
 It’s not as dramatic, but it did save me from eating cold pasta because I spent so much time cutting up their chicken.
 Win-win.

 Give the grape tomatoes a quick rinse, and slice them in half lengthwise.
 Set those aside while you chop the garlic.